Mountains are calling and I must go - Be well prepared while you go

 The higher you climb the mountains are untouched and beautiful, unreachable at times and dangerou sometimes.
 Yes those mountains at high altitude can be dangerous, therefore it is important to prepare well mentally and physically while attempting high altitude expeditions.
 High altitude hiking involves trekking or hiking at elevations where the air pressure and oxygen levels are lower than at sea level.
 Typically, altitudes above 8,000 feet (2,400 meters) are considered high altitude, while altitudes above 12,000 feet (3,600 meters) are classified as very high altitude.

-Having done multiple hikes at altitude, this list is comprehensive and will guide on how to prepare for the challenge:
+Having done multiple hikes at altitude, this list is Comprehensive guide to prepare for high altitude hiking:

 Acclimatization - Given there can be less than 50% of oxygen the body is used to, its absolutely essential to acclimatize, so the body can adapt to less oxygen.
 Headache that does not go away, nausea and fatigue could all be signs of lesser oxygen levels in body.
 Adapting to this requires acclimatization!
 Best way to acclimatize is to hike to higher elevation and sleep at lower, repeating this process as you go higher.